 12 pm Portland Yacht Club free short sail for members of the public

 Portland Yacht Club Commodore Micheal invites members of the public to join his members in a short sail around Portland Harbour.
-Look for the yachts moored at the boat ramp jetties adjacent to the Portland Yacht Club
+Sail times will be 12 pm and 2 pm Look for the yachts moored at the boat ramp jetties adjacent to the Portland Yacht Club

 12 – 4 pm Whale Boat Races

 Whale boat racing is a reminder of Portland’s rich maritime heritage.
 It is also time to reflect on the devastating impact whaling had on the southern right whale population and the gradual return of the species to Portland today.